 Hello fellow readers,

-Mycorrhizae are fungi found naturally in soil, some scientists say for over billion years.
+Mycorrhizae are fungi found naturally in soil, some scientists say for over a billion years.
 Because filaments called hyphae spread two hundred times farther than roots, they extract more water and nutrients, especially phosphorus, that transfers to roots which help plants increase their resistance to pests and disease.
 Plus helps them grow faster, produce more fruit, and overcome the impact of drought and salt stress.
 In turn, the plant provides the sugar the Mycorrhiza needs.

-A side note about the temptation to fertilize when planting.
-Fertilizers rich in nitrogen and phosphorus can negatively impact beneficial bacteria, mycorrhizal fungi, and protozoa for example.
+A side note about the temptation to fertilize when planting: fertilizers rich in nitrogen and phosphorus can negatively impact beneficial bacteria, mycorrhizal fungi, and protozoa, for example.
 It’s best to wait until your new plant becomes established before fertilizing with an organic product such as Pr-Gro or Plant-Tone.

 Link to a related story – Talking to Trees on Arbor Day

 Column updated 12/19/22